 Account- Your Account represents the aggregate value of the contributions made to the Plan on your behalf, as well as the net earnings on those contributions.
-Your Account may include (but is not limited to) the following subaccounts: the Elective Deferrals Account and the Non-Elective Contribution Account.

 Allocation Period- The Allocation Period is the period of time for which a contribution to the Plan is allocated.
 The Allocation Period is generally the Plan Year but can be a shorter period of time.